 Tucked between the early street corner Doo Wop groups and the mid-60s British invasion was the phenomenon known as the Girl Groups.

-With names like the Teen Queens, Chantels, the Ronettes, Shangri-Las and Shirelles, they offered vocal harmonies that was eagerly embraced by a wide audience.
+names like the Teen Queens, Chantels, the Ronettes, Shangri-Las, Shirelles, and The Crystals, they offered vocal harmonies that was eagerly embraced by a

 Starting in 1958, all-Girl Groups became more visible and started to hit the charts with regularity.